mcneel/developer.rhino3d.com/_guide_topics/rhinocommon/creating_a_skin.md

 Creating a custom Skin for Rhino involves creating a custom skin assembly:

-- *<skin name>.rhs* This is a regular .NET Assemmbly (*.DLL*) that implements the skin's icon, splash screen, application name, etc.  In this guide, we will refer this to the Skin DLL.
+*skin name.rhs* This is a regular .NET Assembly (*.DLL*) that implements the skin's icon, splash screen, application name, etc.  In this guide, we will refer this to the Skin DLL.
 See a full list of methods and properties on the [Skin class documentation]({{ site.baseurl }}/api/RhinoCommon/html/T_Rhino_Runtime_Skin.htm).

 ## Create the Skin DLL